Why Do I Get Dizzy & Lightheaded When Standing Up?Oct. 14, 2021 - Katie McCallum

-Orthostatic hypotension is a form of low blood pressure that occurs when standing, since the change in gravity causes blood to pool in your legs for a short period of time.
+According to the American Academy of Family Physicians, orthostatic hypotension is a form of low blood pressure that occurs when standing, since the change in gravity causes blood to pool in your legs for a short period of time.

 For most, this shift goes unnoticed.
 For some, though, this quick drop in blood pressure feels...weird.

 The full range of orthostatic hypotension symptoms include:

 Most of the time, feeling dizzy when you stand up is just a temporary nuisance, caused by something that's fairly easy to correct.
 However, it can lead to a dangerous fall if severe and can also be a sign of an underlying health condition so it's important to tell your doctor if it's happening frequently.

 7 causes of orthostatic hypotension, as well as ways to counteract it

 There are many reasons for experiencing acute or chronic orthostatic hypertension.
 Common ones include:

 When you're dehydrated, your blood volume is reduced.
 This leads to a drop in your blood pressure, which can make dizziness or lightheadedness more likely upon standing.